 - Speed IT staff are available by appointment from 9:00 am to 4:00 pm to assist you with your technology needs.
-You may schedule an appointment by sending a detailed email including any relevant error codes and screen snips at SPDHelp@louisville.edu (preferred) or 502-852-7620. - You can also seek help from the course staff or the CSE IT Staff (Nathan Russell, DC 216, njruss01@louisville.edu) if you need assistance with your Ubuntu installation.
+You may schedule an appointment by sending a detailed email including any relevant error codes and screen snips at [SPDHelp@Louisville.edu](mailto:SPDHelp@Louisville.edu) (preferred) or 502-852-7620. - You can also seek help from the course staff or the CSE IT Staff (Nathan Russell, DC 216, [njruss01@louisville.edu](mailto:njruss01@louisville.edu)) if you need assistance with your computer issues.
 Make sure you set up an appointment in advance, preferably early in class before the first project is assigned.
 In emergency cases, Nathan can also provide you a virtual machine from the CSE cluster to complete your programming assignments.

-Title IX/Clery Act Notification:
+Title IX/Clergy Act Notification:

 Sexual misconduct (including sexual harassment, sexual assault, and any other nonconsensual behavior of a sexual nature) and sex discrimination violate University policies.
-Students experiencing such behavior may obtain confidential support from the PEACC Program (852-2663), Counseling Center

-(852-6585), and Campus Health Services (852-6479).
+Students experiencing such behavior may obtain confidential support from the PEACC Program (852-2663), Counseling Center (852-6585), and Campus Health Services (852-6479).
 To report sexual misconduct or sex discrimination, contact the Dean of Students (852-5787) or University of Louisville Police (852-6111).